Served 10 years

 Tragically, motorcycle patrolmen continued to die in the line of duty.
 Since Greater Cincinnati area law enforcement had begun using motorcycles in the 1920s, eleven officers died on the job.

 These victims are: Emery Farmer, Fairfield Township, 1922; David Rogers, Covington, 1923; Arthur Seaman, North College Hill, 1923; J. Roy Hicks, Cincinnati, 1935; Howard Beitman, Cincinnati, 1935; Harry Rose, Covington, 1938; Robert Leigh, Cincinnati, 1940; John Neal, Cincinnati, 1944; Willard Santel, Reading, 1945; John Hughes, Cincinnati; 1948; and Lewis Hall, Cincinnati, 1948.

-Eventually, according to an accounting in the Cincinnati Post on August 16, 1944, the Cincinnati Police Department decided to abandon the use of two-wheel motorcycles and replace them with these Scout Cars.
-The line-of-duty death of yet another motorcycle patrolman that year, John W. Neal, influenced Weatherly to make this recommendation to then Safety Director Gordon Scherer, who immediately gave his approval.
+Eventually, according to an accounting in the Cincinnati Post on August 16, 1944, the Cincinnati Police Department decided to abandon the use of two-wheel motorcycles and replace them with Scout Cars.
+The line-of-duty death of yet another motorcycle patrolman that year of John W. Neal influenced Chief Weatherly to make this recommendation to then Safety Director Gordon Scherer, who immediately gave his approval.